ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/1.base/accordion.md

 ::doc-component-demo
 ---
-title: Shapes
+title: Radius
 demo: '#examples/accordion/shapes.vue'
 ---

-You can change the shape of the accordion with the `shape` property.
+You can change the shape of the accordion with the `rounded` property.

-:::doc-message{type="muted" icon="ion:shapes-outline"}
+:::doc-message{color="muted-contrast" icon="ion:shapes-outline"}
-Default shape of all :doc-linker{to="BaseAccordion"} can be set in your `app.config.ts`.
+Default props of all :doc-linker{to="BaseAccordion"} can be set in your `<app>/app.config.ts`.
 :::
 ::

 ::doc-component-demo
 ---
-title: Chevron icon
+title: Icon:chevron
 demo: '#examples/accordion/chevron.vue'
 ---

-:doc-linker{to="BaseAccordion"} accept an `action` property that you can use to change the icon of the accordion.
+:doc-linker{to="BaseAccordion"} accepts an `action` property that you can use to change the icon of the accordion.
 By default, it uses the `dot` icon, but you can use `chevron` or `plus` as well.

 Here is an example of an accordion with `action="chevron"`.
 ::

 ::doc-component-demo
 ---
-title: Plus icon
+title: Icon:plus
 demo: '#examples/accordion/plus.vue'
 ---

+:doc-linker{to="BaseAccordion"} accepts an `action` property that you can use to change the icon of the accordion.
+By default, it uses the `dot` icon, but you can use `chevron` or `plus` as well.

 Here is an example of an accordion with `action="plus"`.
 ::